August 24, 2017

-Lowering the humidity in the home will help you feel more comfortable and keep your home from developing mold problems that can cause health problems and high costs for mold remediation.
+Lowering the humidity in the home will help you feel more comfortable and keep your home from developing mold problems that can cause health problems and high costs of mold remediation.

 If you want to avoid frizzy hair, muggy air, difficulties sleeping, mold problems, and distorted wood, learn how to keep your humidity levels within the ideal range of 30-50%.